Engee documentation

 Dependencies

-To use this parameter, set the Restriction type parameter to Variable.
+To use this parameter, set for the parameter Restriction type meaning Variable.

-Cross-sectional area at ports A and B — the cross-sectional area is normal to the flow path at ports
+# Cross-sectional area at ports A and B — the cross-sectional area is normal to the flow path at the ports

 Cross-sectional area normal to the flow path on ports A and B. It is assumed that this area is the same for the two ports.

-Discharge coefficient — the ratio of the actual mass flow to the theoretical mass flow through the narrowing of the
+# Discharge coefficient — the ratio of the actual mass flow to the theoretical mass flow through the taper

 Expense ratio is a semi—empirical parameter defined as the ratio of the actual mass flow to the theoretical mass flow through the constriction.

-The discharge coefficient is an empirical parameter that takes into account the effects associated with the imperfection of the actual flow.
+The flow coefficient is an empirical parameter that takes into account the effects associated with the imperfection of the actual flow.

-Laminar flow pressure ratio — the pressure coefficient at which the gas flow passes between laminar and turbulent modes
+# Laminar flow pressure ratio — the pressure ratio at which the gas flow transitions between laminar and turbulent modes

 Pressure ratio , at which the gas flow passes from a laminar mode to a turbulent one.
 The pressure loss is linear with respect to the mass flow in the laminar mode and quadratic with respect to the mass flow in the turbulent mode.